-A number of single-phase xenon experiments have searched for the 39.6 keV deexcitation from the 129Xe isotope [26-28].
-However these experiments generally set weaker limits than two-phase xenon experiments because they do not have the same ability as twophase experiments to discriminate between signal and background processes.
+A number of single-phase xenon experiments have searched for the 39.6 keV deexcitation from the 129Xe isotope [29-31] (see also [32]).
+However these experiments generally set weaker limits than two-phase xenon experiments because they do not have the same ability as two-phase experiments to discriminate between signal and background processes.
 No search or sensitivity study has been carried out for a two-phase xenon detector.
 This is the aim of this paper: to characterise the inelastic scattering signal for a two-phase xenon detector, quantify the sensitivity of upcoming tonne-scale experiments to this inelastic process and assess whether a future detection can be made.

 Our paper is structured as follows.
 In section 2 we recap the basic principles of dark matter scattering and describe how we model the elastic and inelastic signals in two benchmark xenon detectors.
 In section 3 we discuss the main backgrounds and calculate both the signal and background distributions in terms of the parameters that a xenon detector measures.
 Section 4 describes our frequentist method for calculating the sensitivity of upcoming tonne-scale experiments while section 5 contains our main results.
 We end with a discussion of interesting follow-up studies and our conclusions in section 6.
-A short appendix A gathers the formulae that we use for the generation of photons and electrons for nuclear and electronic interactions.
+A number of short appendices gather the formulae that we use for the generation of photons and electrons for nuclear and electronic interactions, a check of the statistical method that we employ, an explicit demonstration that the LUX neutron-only limits are generally stronger than the PICO proton-only limits and finally, a check of our results under an alternative dark matter halo model.